torvalds/linux/Documentation/virt/kvm/api.rst

   0x6020 0000 0010 00d5 FPCR        32  fp_regs.fpcr
 ======================= ========= ===== =======================================

 ..
-[1] These encodings are not accepted for SVE-enabled vcpus.
+[1] These encodings are analt accepted for SVE-enabled vcpus.
 See
        KVM_ARM_VCPU_INIT.

        The equivalent register content can be accessed via bits [127:0] of